jonrhodes/jaguar-pva/README.md

 # jaguar-pva
-A PVA model for Barzillian Jagual in the Atlantic forest region.
+A PVA model for Barzillian Jaguar in the Atlantic forest region.

 To run: